mattcooperdev/coopgarms/README.md

     * Django AllAuth was utilised to provide enhanced user account management functionality.
 * Heroku
-    * Was used as the cloud based platform to deploy the site on
+    * Was used as the cloud based platform to deploy the site on *SQLite
+    * Django default SQL was used durign development
 * Heroku PostgreSQL
-    * Heroku PostgreSQL was used as the database for this project during development and in production.
+    * Heroku PostgreSQL was used as the database for this project during production.
 * JavaScript
     * Custom JavaScript was used for the timeout of system messages presented.
 * Bootstrap 4